-JOIN US

-We invite you to join us in creating a funding ecosystem that allows Triangle nonprofits not only to survive but thrive well into the future.
+JOIN US We invite you to join us in creating a funding ecosystem that allows Triangle nonprofits not only to survive but thrive well into the future.
 They are counting on us.
 Interested in learning more about our efforts?
-Email Tanaya Suddreth Lynch at tanaya@trianglecf.org for more information.
+Email Sarah Guidi at sarahg@trianglecf.org for more information.